Early count has Chileans backing rewriting the constitution

-The Electoral Service said Sunday evening that of the first 1.3 million ballots counted, 77.5% favored a new charter and less than 22.5% were opposed.
+The Electoral Service said Sunday evening that of the first 4.4 million ballots counted, nearly 78% favored a new charter and about 21% were opposed.
 Among the 60,000 Chileans living abroad who voted in 65 nations, the vote was 86% for a new constitution and 13% against, officials said.
 About 15 million Chileans were eligible to vote.

 Recent polls indicated heavy backing for a new constitution despite opposition from conservative groups., and center-right President Sebastián Piñera said after voting that he assumed the measure would be approved.